Two six-week sessions.

 Mary will lead us through five more of the splendid art collections in Europe.
 Because the Vatican Museums include a large collection of separate galleries, we will spend two weeks there and include the Sistine Chapel, the Stanze della Segnatura and the Nicolline Chapel; the Accademia in Venice, the Museo del Duomo in Siena, the Pitti Palace in Florence and the Kunsthistorisches Museum in Vienna.

-How to register for Lectures with Mary Redekop: Please prepare a cheque made to Western University (or Western) in the amount of $200 and mail to: Susan Henderson Westminster Hall Rm 160 Western University London ON N6A 3K7
+How to register for Lectures with Mary Redekop: Please prepare a cheque made to Western University (or Western) and mail to: Susan Henderson Westminster Hall Rm 160 Western University London ON N6A 3K7

 Mary has taught art history in The School of Continuing Studies since 2001, winning two Excellence in Education Awards.